Frequently Asked Questions

 Other areas connected to main area

-It’s difficult to put a number on how many sessions you’ll need as everyone’s tensions are similar, although we all have differentiating release factors and patterns.
-My answer has always been, “As many as it takes until you’ll only need to see me for maintenance treatments”.
+It’s challenging to put a number on how many sessions you’ll need as everyone’s tensions are similar, yet we have differentiating tension patterns.
+My answer has always been, “As many as it takes, until you’ll only need to see me for maintenance treatments”.

 Q: Why won’t deep tissue last?